From visiting ancient castles to skiing down some awesome slopes, here is our list of the best things to do in Kanazawa!

 Kanazawa today serves as the capital of Ishikawa Prefecture.
 It is located on the opposite side of Tokyo on Japan’s central island of Honshu.

-From Tokyo, Kanazawa is three hours away and boasts many historical attractions and modern museums.
+From Tokyo, Kanazawa Station is three hours away and the city boasts many historical attractions and modern museums.

 Although Kanazawa is a beautiful city to visit at any time of the year, the most popular times are in autumn (September to mid-November) and in spring (March to May).